HappyHackingOrange/Ciphertext-Classification-Ensemble-SVM/README.md

 ## Feature Extraction

 There are different ways which a ciphertext can be measured.
-For this project, 11 characteristic features were extracted from each ciphertext:
+For this project, eleven characteristic features were extracted from each ciphertext:

 Feature | Abbreviation | Description
 ------- | ------------ | -----------